 Most people who have visited the Island would say that it can give Boracay and Palawan a good run for their money, some would characterize it as the untouched version of Boracay- fine sand, crystal clear waters and peaceful.

 Situated in the province of Camarines Norte, Calaguas Islands are slowly getting good recognition for its gorgeous white beaches, serene shores, and pristine sea water.
 Some travel bugs will attest that despite being relatively unknown to the general public, the Calaguas Islands are among the best travel destinations in the country.

 Some of the finest beaches here in the Philippines may have succumbed to modernity, complimenting the fast-paced lifestyle of the people living in the metropolis, trying to give them both the leisure and the usual rush.
 However, in Calaguas, there is a place where you can experience pure serenity while providing luxury in its simplest form while maintaining the culture and lifestyle of the province called, Waling-waling Ecovillage.

 Waling-Waling eco-village is a 1.5 hectares space situated in Mahabang Buhangin beach of Calaguas Islands which can accommodate 120 persons in total; It has two accommodations which guests may choose from.

 It has 14 open-air Cabanas with two hammocks, which can house 4 persons for only P3,000 a night during low season and P4,200 every high season a night.

 Waling-Waling’s eight kubol houses have an open-air living room and private bathroom in the ground floor and on the second floor, a spacious sitting room that sleeps six persons for only P6,000 a night for low season and P7,800 during high season.

 Waling-Waling Eco Village, the same company of the Waling-Waling Resort in Boracay.
-Orlando Sacay, the owner and Managing Director of the place shared to us that the name came from his Mother’s fascination to the alpha orchid, Waling-waling.
+Orlando Sacay, the owner and Managing Director of the place shared to us that the name came from his Mother’s fascination with the alpha orchid, Waling-waling.

 “We saw a great potential here in Calaguas, unlike our first resort in Boracay, the untouched beauty of Calaguas is one of the many reasons why tourists would want to come back and experience the place.”
 Orlando shared.